lucialayr/stableEWS_paper/README.md

 This code reproduces the data and analysis for the paper 'A Generalized Approach to Early Warning Signs of Critical Transitions in Dynamical Systems driven by α-Stable Noise' currently under review at Methods in Ecology & Evolution.

-The simulation code was run on the CoolMUC2 Cluster of the Leibniz Supercomputing Center.
-The output of these simulations are found in `data`.
+The simulation code was optimized for efficient execution on parallelized High-Performance Computing (HPC) infrastructure.
+The output of these simulations is found in `data`.

-If you just want to test the simulations locally, `test_run.py` will generate one iteration of both systems for both the linear and non-linear case.
+If you just want to test the simulations locally, `test_run.py` will generate one iteration of both systems for the linear and non-linear cases.
 The non-linear case is commented out by default as this takes some time to run.

 For this run `python3 code/run_test.py`.
 The output will appear in `data/new`